- About Us

 Inpatient vs. Outpatient: Which is Right for Me?

 Inpatient programs, sometimes called residential rehabs, inpatient rehabs, or inpatient residential programs, are programs that provide intensive, long-term care to individuals seeking sobriety.
 As mentioned above, you will effectively be living on-site throughout your program, which can be highly beneficial for some but challenging for others.
 Inpatient programs are considered a good starting point if you have a severe addiction, require supervised detox, struggle with a dual diagnosis condition, or have completed treatment previously and experienced a relapse.
-Inpatient rehab provides patients continuous access to the treatment supports they need to overcome addiction successfully.
+Inpatient rehab provides patients continuous access to the treatment supports they need to overcome addiction and mental illness successfully.
 Inpatient rehab also, by the nature of the program environment, removes access to issues during the recovery process, such as relapse triggers and relapse opportunities.

 Outpatient programs in NJ offer patients looking to put struggle with substance use disorders in the past an opportunity to get the help they need to achieve their goals while remaining at home.
-Outpatient rehab programs are designed so participants can continue working, going to school, or caring for their families while treating their addiction.
+Outpatient rehab programs are designed so participants can continue working, going to school, or caring for their families while treating their addiction or mental illness.
 Outpatient rehab programs vary in intensity and operate under different treatment models depending on the type of program.
 Due to these differences and your specific treatment needs, the number of sessions and the best treatment model for you will vary from program to program.
 Outpatient programs may also serve as a step-down or transitional program between an inpatient program and an aftercare environment.
 It is important to note that some outpatient programs last longer than inpatient programs due to their less intensive nature and the time it takes to accomplish individual treatment goals.
-Some programs may last for a year or longer, so it is vital to consider program duration as a factor when choosing a drug and alcohol rehab in NJ.
+Some programs may last for a year or longer, so it is vital to consider program duration as a factor when choosing an inpatient drug rehab in NJ.

 How to Find the Best Inpatient Drug Rehab in NJ

 Finding the best inpatient drug rehab in NJ is a key first step on the journey to sobriety.
 But, many people who are ready to begin their personal journey to health and well-being without drugs and alcohol do not know where to begin.
 The best inpatient rehabs in NJ are those with highly skilled treatment staff who understand the individual struggles you face as you detox and begin therapy for drug or alcohol use problems.
 The team at a professional inpatient rehab will also understand the unique nature of dual diagnosis and medically supervised detox needs.
 Inpatient rehabs offer many program benefits and services that may not be provided in all outpatient settings, including nutritional programs, medication management, supervised detox, multi-dimensional therapy sessions (including one-to-one, group, and family sessions), and comprehensive aftercare planning.
+Give us a call, we are here to refer you to a top-rated inpatient rehab near you.

 For most people looking to overcome a struggle with addiction and a co-occurring mental health disorder, detox is the first step of their recovery process.
 It is not uncommon for mental health conditions such as depression, anxiety, or post-traumatic stress disorder, to lead to substance use disorders.
 Many people who struggle with chronic, debilitating symptoms related to mental health will turn to substances such as drugs or alcohol to help reduce the intensity and severity of their symptoms.
 This process, referred to as self-medication, appears successful in the beginning as symptoms do indeed become more manageable.
 However, alcohol and drugs do not remain in the system for very long, and as their effects begin to wear off, unpleasant symptoms quickly return.
 This leads to a cycle of substance use that inevitably evolves into addiction.